 If at the end of the semester your semester GPA is not at least a 2.0, you will be placed on Academic Dismissal.
 If placed on Academic Dismissal you will have the following options:

-- If you do not wish to sit out, you may be considered for enrollment in the following semester by visiting with your academic advisor to submit an Academic Dismissal Petition for review by an advisor.
+- If you do not wish to sit out, you may be considered for enrollment in the following semester by submitting an Academic Dismissal Petition for review by an advisor.
 Advising sessions for Dismissals begin on the first day of registration and must be completed by the deadline indicated on the Dismissal webpage.